Nevada DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Nevada showed a one-day census total of 7,248 clients in treatment, the majority of whom (6,747or 93%) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Nevada showed an one-day census total of 7,248 clients in treatment, the majority of whom (6,747or 93%) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 469 (6%) were under the age of 18.

 Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol and cocaine and a concomitant rise in admissions for methamphetamine abuse.